A Beginner’s Guide to Computer Telephony Integration (CTI)

 4. A Boost in Profits

-Improving service efficiency, quality, and customer experience leads to increased business profitability.
+Improving service efficiency, quality, and customer experience increases business profitability.
 For one, a seamless interaction via CTI results in customer satisfaction.
-Also, providing omnichannel solutions amplifies customer engagement, generates leads and converts sales.
+Also, providing omnichannel solutions amplifies customer engagement, generates leads, and converts sales.
 Lastly, robust CTI technology helps telemarketers win new customers for you.

 5. Cost Reduction